 It wasn’t until I was 19 years old that I finally got my answer.
 I didn’t have multiple personalities.
 I was Bipolar.

 I was bowled over when the doc told me I was bipolar.
-I didn’t really know what it was but I had a label now.
+I didn’t really know what it was at the time but I had a label now.
 I had an answer to why I was wrong.
 And I relished in that label.
 As an angst-y 19 year old in the year 2001, in the midst of the pop-punk revival, I loved that my label set me apart.
 It made me different which was something I craved all of sudden.
 I am bipolar I would tell myself, and I felt special.
 I felt justified.

 Let me interrupt myself here to impart some important information.